diroru/domemod/README.md

 - … probably won't work on a handheld device, support is coming up.

-- … might have some graphical memory leak issues.
-Sorry.
-Reports are welcome.
-The fix is coming up.
+- … ~~might have some graphical memory leak issues.
+The fix is coming up.~~ Reports of performance issues are welcome.

 ###History